lbreguet/ember-resources/README.md

 1. Copy the list title display to `shopping-list/card` (without any action)
 1. Refactor the `lists` route template to use `shopping-list/card`
 1. Refactor the `lists` route `model` method to use the ActiveModelAdapter

+- We just want to show the name and have people go to the individual list
+- That's why we have a shopping-list/card
+- Tbh it's Rachel/the developer's personal decision, and we respect that

 ```sh
 ember generate model list title:string hidden:boolean